Skip to content

 Chris Greiner, CFO, Zeta Global, Q2 2024, 31 July 2024

-In answer to an analyst’s question Steinberg had this to say.
+In answer to an analyst’s question, Steinberg had this to say.

-One of the things I found so interesting about the quarter was if you look at it, the ARPU [average revenue per user] growth of 22pc from existing customers is really emblematic of how well our AI, our data, and our software are working because we’re seeing clients that are using it growing at an accelerated pace.
-When you look at going from an average of 12 brands per agency to an average of 19 brands per agency, which Chris talked about in the prepared remarks, that’s really just scratching the surface because if you look at it, these five agency holdcos that we work with today have hundreds each of clients.
+One of the things I found so interesting about the quarter was if you look at it, the ARPU [average revenue per user] growth of 22pc from existing customers is emblematic of how well our AI, our data, and our software are working because we’re seeing clients that are using it growing at an accelerated pace.
+When you look at going from an average of 12 brands per agency to an average of 19 brands per agency, which Chris talked about in the prepared remarks, that’s really just scratching the surface because if you look at it, these five agency holdcos that we work with today each have hundreds of clients.
 So we’re very happy about the progress there.

 We love our agency clients.
 They’ve been incredible partners to us.
 Our goal is to help them be the heroes of their stories with their brands, right?
 So we’re there to service the agencies.
 And as a subset, they’re bringing more brands to work with us as a part of that.